 PORTAL fosters engagement with portraiture through the coordination of discussions, new research, and scholarly publications on portraiture in all mediums and within various social and cultural contexts.
 Its symposia, fellowships, meetings, and research situate American portraiture and visual biography within larger social, historical, economic, and political frameworks.

-Kate Clarke Lemay, historian at the National Portrait Gallery, directs PORTAL.
-An advisory board of seven individuals—artists and scholars with expertise in American history, art history, and biography—provides guidance for PORTAL’s programming:
+Gwendolyn DuBois Shaw, Senior Historian and Director of Research, Publications, and Scholarly Programs at the National Portrait Gallery, directs PORTAL.
+Jacqueline Petito serves as assistant director.
+An advisory board of artists and scholars with expertise in American history, art history, and biography provides guidance for PORTAL’s programming.